Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Guaranteed Velocity Set

 \begin{remark} Let $M$ be a flat manifold.
 Then $\overline{\mathcal{V}}_x^\mathcal{G}$ is equal to the set calculated in Theorem 1 of \citep{shafa2022reachability}. \end{remark}

+Remark~\ref{Remark 1} states that the underapproximation from Theorem 1 of \citep{shafa2022reachability} should hold for a nonlinear control-affine system operating on any flat manifold.
 Much like Remark~\ref{Remark_Domain}, Remark~\ref{Remark 1} follows because $H_x = I$ and $\Gamma_{ij}^k = 0$ for flat manifolds.
-Remark~\ref{Remark 1} is stating that the underapproximation from Theorem 1 of \citep{shafa2022reachability} should hold for any nonlinear control-affine system operating on any flat manifold, not just the Euclidean space.
 Now that we have guaranteed underapproximations of the GVS, we describe in the next section how to use such sets to determine an underapproximation of the GRS which lies on a complete Riemannian manifold.